 Friction is created by movement of the patient across surfaces, such as clothes or bed linen.
 Repeated movements can result in the superficial loss of epidermis and outer layers of the stratum corneum.
 This can result in abrasion-type wounds, which can produce considerable amounts of exudate.
 The contents of this exudate can contribute to the adhesion of skin to a surface and thus can further increase shear forces.
 Areas subject to friction force are likely to develop wounds (or skin breakdown around wounds).
 Areas identified as at risk of friction forces include the heels, buttocks, sacrum, elbows and trochanters.10

-AQUACEL® foam dressing is designed to help reduce the risk of skin breakdown by absorbing exudate and protecting the wound and surrounding skin from contact with clothing or bed linen.
+AQUACEL® Foam dressing is designed to help reduce the risk of skin breakdown by absorbing exudate and providing a low co-efficient of friction.